 Feeling anxious?

-Becoming a new parent can be stressful.
-New routines, baby care, lack of sleep can make any new parent feel distressed.
+New routines, baby care and lack of sleep can make any new parent feel anxious.
+It is important to know that anxiety is common during pregnancy and after the birth of your baby.
 For some parents, pregnancy and the postpartum period can trigger anxiety.
 Anxiety can feel bad and interfere with how much you enjoy your new baby.
-Recognizing the signs can help you know if you are having anxiety.

 What is anxiety?

-• Anxiety is part of our survival instinct.
+Anxiety disorders are very common; one in four people will experience an anxiety disorder in their lifetime.
+Anxiety is a common and normal reaction to a stressful situation.
+Anxiety is part of our survival instinct.
 It helps tell us if we are in danger and helps us focus on getting things done quickly.
 The nervousness usually goes away once the stressful situation is over.
-But if you are feeling anxious all the time it could be an anxiety problem or disorder.
+But if you are feeling anxious all the time, it could be an anxiety problem or disorder.

 How do I know if I have an anxiety disorder?